xragua/xraybinaryorbit/README.md

 The primary physics used for these packages rely on the Doppler effect, Kepler's laws, and the CAK model (Castor, Abbott, and Klein) as described in:
 Castor, J. I., Abbott, D. C., & Klein, R. I. (1975).
 Radiation-driven winds in Of stars. *Astrophysical Journal*, 195, 157-174.

+This package requires the following Python libraries to function correctly: numpy, pandas, scipy, pyswarm, matplotlib, os, warnings, tkinter, astropy, and inspect.
+These dependencies cover numerical computations, data manipulation, scientific computing, optimization, visualization, GUI creation, time-series analysis, and interaction with the operating system.
+Ensure these packages are installed to run this package successfully.

 ### Available Functions

 #### Theoretical Functions